 See Section I paragraphs 5.5.1 - Basic rules of variable remuneration 5.7 - Remuneration of financial advisors, 5.9 - Financial instruments to service variable remuneration payment.

-Upon demand from the relevant Member State or competent authority, the total remuneration for each member of the management body or senior management. h) See Table 1 - Remuneration paid to the members of the board, statutory auditors, general managers, deputy general managers and other managers with strategic responsibilities.
-The table shows the disclosure on members of the BoD, CEO, GM and at an aggregate level for the other managers with strategic responsibilities, in section II.
-Information or of Article 450(n whether the institution benefits from a derogation laid down in Article 94(3) CRD in accordance with point (k) 1) CRR. i) For the purposes of this point, institutions that benefit from such a derogation shall indicate whether this is on the basis of point (a) and/or point (b) of Article 94(3) CRD.
+Upon demand from the relevant Member State or competent authority, the total remuneration for each member of the management body or senior management.

+See Table 1 - Remuneration paid to the members of the board, statutory auditors, general managers, deputy l a) general managers and other managers with strategic responsibilities.
+The table shows the disclosure on h) members of the BoD, CEO, GM and at an aggregate level for the other managers with strategic responsibilities, in section II.

+Information on whether the institution benefits from a derogation laid down in Article 94(3) CRD in accordance with point (k) of Article 450(1) CRR.

+i) For the purposes of this point, institutions that benefit from such a derogation shall indicate whether this is on the basis of point (a) and/or point (b) of Article 94(3) CRD.
 They shall also indicate for which of the remuneration principles they apply the derogation(s), the number of staff members that benefit from the derogation(s) and their total remuneration, split into fixed and variable remuneration.
 Exemption based on letter b) (Bonus Significance Threshold) - Number of staff members benefiting from the exemption: No. 15.
 Total remuneration: Euro 3.671.233, of which fixed Euro 3.437.184, of which variable Euro 234.049.
-Large institution ons shall disclose the quantitative information on the remuneration of their collective management body,

-Large institutions shall disclose the quantitative information on the remuneration of their collective management body, differentiating between executive and non-executive members in accordance with Article 450(2) CRR.

-The information is contained in Schedule A - Quantitative Information on the remuneration of "identified staff", among the annexes to the document.
+Large instituti ons shall disclose the quantitative information on the remuneration of their collective management body, differentiating differentiating between executive and non-executive members in accordance with Article 450(2) CRR. j) The information is contained in Schedule A - Quantitative Information on the remuneration of "identified staff", among the annexes to the document.